virtualagc/virtualagc/SundialE/README.md

 The results (SundialE-Aurora12.matches) are encouraging.
 Here's an initial summary:

   * "Special symbols":  This are symbols with patterns hardcoded into the disassembler, rather than being obtained by analysis of the BASELINE.
 17 were found and 12 weren't, but the only really significant fact here is that the all-important subroutine `INTPRET` was in fact found.
   * "Core":  These are subroutines sought by the patterns obtained from analyzing the BASELINE.
 744 were found and 275 were not.
-A pretty big haul, from which we may infer that we can simply paste nearly 75% of the source code directly from Aurora 12 in to Sundial E, with appriate relocation.
+A pretty big haul, from which we may infer that we can simply paste nearly 75% of the source code directly from Aurora 12 into Sundial E source-code files, with appriate relocation.
   * "Erasable":  These are references to erasable variables, found in the matched "Core" subroutines above.
 Only ~200 were found out of ~550 attempted.
 Well, better than nothing.
   * "Fixed references":  These are references to fixed-memory constants, found in the matched "Core" subroutines.
 Only 345 were found out of ~1600 attempted.
   * "Discrepancies":  6 of these were found.